niamulhasan/Android-tuto-OnClickListener-vs-OnClick-Property/README.md

-# Android-tuto-OnCliclListener Vs OnClick Property
+# Android-tuto-OnClickListener Vs OnClick Property

 ### A sample single moduler code to get refference of things